Understanding Philippine Solar Panels

-Solar panels are also called photovoltaic cells or PV panels.
+Solar panels (found in the Philippines and across the world) are also called photovoltaic cells or PV panels.
 What these grids do is that they convert sunlight into electricity.
 Basically, the sunlight is made up of particles of energy called photons, hence when the sunlight shines on the panels, they absorb the cells, and chemical and physical changes that happen to make sunlight turn into electricity.
 The electricity, then, travels to a battery or the home’s electric grid for it to be consumed.

 As mentioned in the earlier part of this article, solar panels convert sunlight into usable electricity.
 These panels consist individual solar cells that are composed of different layers: the phosphorous, silicon, and boron.
 The phosphorous layer provides the negative charge, while the boron layer provides the positive charge.

-Most likely, the solar panels work in accord to the photovoltaic effect.
+Most likely, the solar panels in the Philippines work in accord to the photovoltaic effect.
 It was founded by Edmond Becquerel in 1839.
 He experimented on damp cells, wherein he found out that the voltage of the said cell increased when exposed to the sunlight.

 The process in which the panels absorb the photons joining both the p-type and the n-type semiconductors and forms an electric field is called the photovoltaic effect.
 As a result, the negatively charged subatomic particles – also called electrons – are released from their atomic orbits and into the electric current – thereby, pulling them to move in one direction along with the positively charged subatomic particles, which moves to the opposite side.